kardianos/govendor/README.md

-	fetch    (beta) Add new or update existing packages from remote repository. sync     (beta) Pull in packages from remote respository to match vendor.json file. migrate  Move packages from a legacy tool to the vendor folder with metadata.
+	fetch    (beta) Add new or update existing packages from remote repository. sync     (beta) Pull in packages from remote respository to match vendor.json file. migrate  Move packages from a legacy tool to the vendor folder with metadata. get      Like "go get" but copies dependencies into a "vendor" folder.

 	go tool commands that are wrapped:
 	  `+<status>` package selection may be used with them